 If your medical insurance number, medical provider, medical history, medical accounts, or personally identifiable information (PII) is on the dark web, hackers could easily use that stolen data to receive medical services billed in your name or commit insurance fraud.
 Another danger is if identity thieves use your medical ID they may skew your medical information which could be dangerous if you have allergies to medications, etc.

 Billions of records from digital documents containing usernames, passwords, and other private information are now exposed on the dark web.
 According to statistics, 45% of breaches involve hacking, 22% phishing, and 17% feature malware.
-Therefore, dark web monitoring are a critical first step to controlling your data privacy and limiting any subsequent damage.
+Therefore, dark web monitoring is a critical first step to controlling your data privacy and limiting any subsequent damage.

 Data breaches occur all the time.
 IDStrong’s active data breach monitoring alerts you when a breach happens and lets you know if your data is already leaked or sold on the dark web so you can take swift action to fix it quickly.
 For example, if Facebook experiences a data breach, IDStrong will notify you if your information was affected.
 We find out about breached information when it is traded or sold on the dark web or online.